guardrails-ai/guardrails/docs/how_to_guides/envvars.md

 # Set API Keys and other EnvVars

-Guardrails recognize a handful of environment variables that can be used at runtime.
-Most of these correlate to envinronment variables used or expected by the various LLM clients.
+Guardrails recognizes a handful of environment variables that can be used at runtime.
+Most of these correlate to environment variables used or expected by the various LLM clients.
 Below you can find a list of these and their uses.

 ### `OPENAI_API_KEY`
 This environment variable can be used to set your api key credentials for Open AI models.
 It will be used wherever Open AI is called if an api_key kwarg is not passed to `__call__` or `parse`.